 For more information, see the DC Tartan Day Web site.

 Jefferson Cup Luncheon - First and Third Mondays

-Gentlemen of the Society meet at the Pier Seven restaurant at 11:30 AM for a luncheon gathering on the first and third Mondays of every month.
+Gentlemen of the Society meet at the Athena Pallas restaurant located at 556 S. 22nd Crystal City, Arlington, Virginia.
+Free parking is available for patrons.
+Members will be seated in a semi-private area near the bar and will be ordering from the menu.
 Luncheon begins at 12:10 PM and finishes in time for those who must leave to meet their needs or commitments.
-Cost of a mere $30.00 and includes three hours of parking so remain and take advantage of a benefit.
-The restaurant is located on the waterfront at 650 Water Street, SW, Washington, DC 20024.
 For more information, please contact Jim Campbell at email@example.com.